Entries from February 2010 ↓

 - “describe downtown” (use quotes)

 Using Other Sources

-While search engines can lead you to a wealth of information, don’t discount the value of print media such as magazines and books, or digital media such as TV documentaries or DVDs about the subject.
+While search engines can lead you to a wealth of information, don’t discount the value of print media such as magazines and books.
+Also consider digital media such as TV documentaries or DVDs about the subject.

-If possible, visit the place in person.
+When describing a place, visit in person, if possible.
 But if not, can you explore a spot with similar features?
 Many children are visual and tactile learners.
 If your child wants to describe what a sidewalk looks like, how about taking him outside to explore the sidewalk on your street?
 It will help him describe the texture, color, and appearance of a city sidewalk, even if you live in a suburb.

 If he doesn’t understand some of the words, pull out the dictionary and make it a teaching moment!
 And show him how to use a thesaurus (we love The Synonym Finder) to find other words that say the same thing.
 Both of these exercises will help his vocabulary to grow.

 Rock: sharp, rough, jagged, angular